Z: Last letter of the alphabet

 In earlier times, the English alphabets used by children terminated not with Z but with & or related typographic symbols.

 Some Latin based alphabets have extra letters on the end of the alphabet.
 The last letter for the Icelandic, Finnish and Swedish alphabets is Ö, while it is Å for Danish and Norwegian.
 The German alphabet ends with Z, as the umlauts (Ä/ä, Ö/ö, and Ü/ü) and the letter ß (Eszett or scharfes S) are regarded respectively as modifications of the vowels a/o/u and as a (standardized) variant spelling of ss, not as independent letters, so they come after the unmodified letters in the alphabetical order.

 Typographic variants

-The variant with a stroke Ƶƶ and the lower-case tailed Z ʒ, though distinct characters, can also be considered to be allographs of Z/z.
+The variant with a stroke Ƶƶ and tailed Z Ʒʒ, though distinct characters, can also be considered to be allographs of Zz.

 Tailed Z (German geschwänztes Z, also Z mit Unterschlinge) originated in the medieval Gothic minuscules and the Early Modern Blackletter typefaces.
 In some Antiqua typefaces, this letter is present as a standalone letter or in ligatures.
 Ligated with long s (ſ), it is part of the origin of the Eszett (ß) in the German alphabet.
 The character came to be indistinguishable from the yogh (ȝ) in Middle English writing, leading to the apparently anomalous pronunciation of the surname Menzies.

 Unicode assigns codepoints and in the Letterlike Symbols and Mathematical alphanumeric symbols ranges respectively.